-Louis XIV says his good-byes.
-At ten o’clock the bandages were removed and his leg lanced to the bone several times.
+Louis XIV says his goodbyes.
+At ten o’clock the bandages are removed and his leg lanced to the bone several times.
 All the while Madame de Maintenon knelt alone at the foot of the bed.

-Louis can not hold his tears back as he blessed the Dauphin, his great-grandson, repeatedly and kissed him.
+Louis can not hold his tears back as he blesses the Dauphin, his great-grandson, repeatedly and kisses him.

 Louis XIV then sent for the Duc d’Orleans and recommended Madame de Maintenon to his special care.
 Afterwards Madame and the Princesses were admitted to say their last farewell.
-The meeting only lasted a few moments and was filled with lamentations of the ladies and their sobs.
+The meeting only lasts a few moments and is filled with lamentations of the ladies and their sobs.